ids-s1-21/website/content/assessments/project.en.md

 and visualizations, along with some explanation on how they help you learn more about your data.
 (You can add to these later as you work on your project.)
-  - The statistical method(s) that you believe will be useful in answering your question(s).
-(You can update these later as you work on your project.)
+  - The statistical method(s) that you believe will be useful in answering your question(s) (You can update these later as you work on your project).
   -  What results from these specific statistical methods are needed to support your hypothesized answer?